microspector/microspector/README.md

 #### Functions
-Microspector supports [functions](pkg/templating/funcs.go) calls but not defining them yet, It has some builtin helpler functions like;
+Microspector supports [functions](pkg/templating/funcs.go) calls but not defining them yet, It has some builtin helper functions like;
 ```bash

 len()